Kong/docs.konghq.com/src/gateway/understanding-kong/key-concepts/upstreams.md

 concept_type: explanation
 ---

-An upstream refers to your upstream API/service sitting behind {{site.base_gateway}} that client requests are forwarded to.
+Upstream refers to an API, application, or micro-service that {{site.base_gateway}} forwards requests to.
-In {{site.base_gateway}}, an upstream object represents a virtual hostname and can be used to health check, circuit break, and load balance incoming requests over multiple services (targets).
+In {{site.base_gateway}}, an upstream object represents a virtual hostname and can be used to health check, circuit break, and load balance incoming requests over multiple services.

 ## Upstream and service interaction